 - Line graphs can help to track performance and revenue changes over time.

-- Bar charts can show comparisons of the performances of different employees or products.
+- Bar charts and survey charts can show comparisons of the performances of different employees or products.

 - If none of these appeal, you can collate the data and pertinent questions into an infographic.

 By representing your data visually in one or all of the aforementioned ways, it becomes easy to pick out outliers and notable trends.
 You can showcase the highlights without leaving out nuances.
 This becomes especially relevant when presenting to CXOs who are usually short on time and prefer being able to quickly glean critical information without much preamble or effort.